Christmas on the Côte d’Azur is full of fun, often full of good weather and probably a great deal more festive than you might think.

 Lucéram: one of the highlights of Christmas on the Riviera has got to be visiting the lovely perched village of Lucéram to see the display of hundreds of Nativity scenes (creches/cribs).
 It’s so very different from regular town Christmas decorations, unique and wonderfully festive.
 Read all about it here.
 The village is decorated from early December to 6 January.

-Nice: Nice’s Christmas illuminations are always rather lovely centering on Place Massena and the water mirror/fountains in the Promenade du Paillon, the streets around Massena, Ave Jean Medecin, Place Garibaldi, the Promenade des Anglais and around Cours Saleya.
-There’s always a giant Santa opposite Lenval (the children’s hospital) on the Prom for the unlucky kids in hospital over the festive season to look out at and several large postboxes dotted around town to send Christmas wish lists to Father Christmas.
+There’s always a giant Santa opposite Lenval (the children’s hospital) on the Prom to cheer up the unlucky kids in hospital over the festive season and several large postboxes dotted around town to send Christmas wish lists to Father Christmas.
 See plenty of photos here.

 Christmas shows and carols on the Côte d’Azur